mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 15 November 2025

-- The average temperature today is 11.48˚C,
+- The average temperature today is 10.57˚C,
-- With highs of 11.96˚C and lows of 10.4˚C,
+- With highs of 11.08˚C and lows of 10.38˚C,
-- It may feel like 11.14˚C with broken clouds
+- It may feel like 10.16˚C with mist
-- The wind speed is 4.12m/s and visibility is 8000m
+- The wind speed is 6.17m/s and visibility is 4000m
-- The pressure is 1009hPa and humidity is 94%
+- The pressure is 1009hPa and humidity is 95%
 - The sun will rise at 07:28 and set at 16:18

 <!-- weather_marker ends -->